 Darbast means ‘closed door’.
-In the Persian transportation dictionary it means hiring a private taxi.
+In the Persian transportation dictionary, it means hiring a private taxi.
 You could be standing anywhere in the city and getting a Darbast.
 To hire a Darbast just stand along the street and wait for an empty taxi to stop.
-Then tell him Darbast and if he’s interested let him know of your destination.
+Then tell him Darbast and if he’s interested, let him know of your destination.

 Make sure you negotiate a price before getting in, as Darbast is the most common way of ripping off in public transportation in Iran.
 Mainly because most people don’t have a clear idea of how much a taxi to their destination could cost.
-So in the end it’s really up to you to decide if you’re ok with the price or not.
+So, in the end, it’s really up to you to decide if you’re ok with the price or not.

 If you’re in any of the major parts of the city, it’s easy to find taxi drivers shouting Darbast here and there.
 Just walk up to them, tell them your address and negotiate a price.

 Shared taxi is a common way of getting around in Iran.
 Many actually prefer it to buses.
 They have their own designated routes.
-So you’re suppose to get on if only you’re intended destination is within their route.
-They have fixed prices which is usually written on a sticker on their front window and they carry up to 4 people.
+So you’re supposed to get on if only you’re intended destination is within their route.
+They have fixed prices which are usually written on a sticker on their front window and they carry up to 4 people.
 You’re expected to pay along the journey as sometimes they make stops in the most unexpected places and you’re required to hop off quickly.
 Having change is also appreciated by drivers.